connorbode/datastructor/doc/progress-report.md

 ##### Achievements
 - Elicited project requirements.
 - Formalized project requirements in a software requirements specification.
-- Completed the server component of the project including:
+- Completed the initial server components of the project including:
   - account registration using OAuth 2.0 with Github as a single sign-on service provider
   - account log in / log out (also using OAuth 2.0 with Github)
   - CRUD operations on sequences
-- 85.23% branch coverage.
+- 85% branch coverage.
 The uncovered branches are all related to elevating failed database requests.

 ##### Problems
 - The database chosen does not support transactions so there is a major potential for database corruption.
 Solving this problem will require a re-write of the data-source layer of the application.
 If time allows, this problem will be solved.
 - I have not yet found a way to simulate a failed database request for testing.
 This is crucial to achieve 100% branch coverage.
+- No usable interface yet

 ##### Next Steps
 - Develop a web interface for the application